adishavit/argh/README.md

 else if (cmdl(11))
   cout << "11th argument  is: " << cmdl[11] << endl;
 ```
 But we can also set default values for positional arguments.
-These passed as the second argument:
+These are passed as the second argument:
 ```cpp
 float scale_facor;
 cmdl(2, 1.0f) >> scale_factor;
      ^^^^^^^
 ```
 If the position argument was not given or the streaming conversion failed, the default value will be used.
 Similarly, parameters can be accessed by (string) name with `(<std::string> [, <default value>])`:
 ```cpp
 float scale_facor;